⋅ X min read

 That matters because the core problem in global benefits today is not awareness.
-It is operational complexity.
+It’s complexity.

 1. Architecture: Is This Truly Global Infrastructure?